 - A Project manager (PM).

-You might launch your app targeting one geographic region only, to start with.
-However, you will likely launch a Bitmoji-like app in multiple geographies later.
+To start with, you might launch your app targeting one geographic region only.
+However, you will likely launch a utilities app like Bitmoji in multiple geographies later on.
 You should design and develop keeping this later expansion in mind.

 Using an MBaaS account helps you in expediting your project since you get the following advantages: